gauthamgodala26/FamPay-Retention-Recharge-Funnel-Analysis-SQL-Product-Insights/README.md

 ### Retention Metrics (SQL-Based)

-The retention study evaluates seven core behavioural dimensions:
+The retention study explores seven core behavioural dimensions that differentiate **retained** users from **non-retained** users:

 - Average transactions per month
 - Time from activation to first transaction
-- Transaction type distribution (Merchant / P2P / Card)
+- Transaction type distribution (P2P, Merchant, Card)
-- Average, minimum, and maximum transaction value
+- Transaction value characteristics (average, minimum, maximum)
-- Age group distribution
+- Age group segmentation
-- Active months distribution
+- Active months across the three-month window
-- Transaction-type diversity (single vs multi-type users)
+- Diversity of transaction types (single-type vs multi-type users)

-Insight: Retained FamApp users engage more consistently, transact across more categories, and establish behaviour patterns earlier in their lifecycle.
+**Key Insight:**
+Retained users adopt meaningful behaviours early — they transact more frequently, use a broader set of transaction types, and show stronger, more consistent engagement patterns throughout the time period.

 ---

 ### Recharge Funnel Diagnostics

-Recharge funnel performance was analysed across: Browse → Plan Selected → Payment Initiated → Payment Successful → Recharge Confirmed.
+Recharge funnel performance was assessed across the full flow:
+**Browse → Plan Selected → Payment Initiated → Payment Successful → Recharge Confirmed**

-Key Issues Identified:
+The analysis revealed the following issues:

+- A sharp increase in timeout errors from **Operator X**, which handles more than half of all recharge volume
-- Significant timeout increase from Operator X (55% share of volume)
+- Significant delays in confirmation from **Operator Y**
-- Delayed confirmations from Operator Y
-- Drop in UPI success rate
+- A measurable decline in UPI payment success rates
-- Surge in user complaints and delay reports
+- A rise in user complaints and frustration related to delayed or failed recharges

-Insight: The revenue decline stemmed from operator-side failures and UPI reliability issues, which led to customer frustration and reduced repeat attempts.
+**Key Insight:**
+The revenue and success-rate decline was driven primarily by operator-side instability and payment-rail reliability issues.
+These disruptions materially affected user trust and contributed to repeated funnel abandonment.

+---

 ---